acaruso7/Kmeans/README.md

 The number of model iterations should be selected such that the BCV / WCV ratio reaches convergence (no change on every next iteration).

+The output of the model is a list of tuples of the form (point, cluster assignment), where 'point' is an (x,y) pair, and 'cluster assignment' is a number representing a cluster between 0 and k.